 Are there any circumstances where awardees will receive only partial funding for projects?

 Yes.
-In appropriate circumstances, EPA reserves the right to partially fund proposals by funding discrete portions or phases of a proposed project.
-If EPA decides to partially fund a proposal, it will do so in a manner that does not prejudice any applicants or affect the basis upon which the proposal or portion thereof, was evaluated or selected for award, and therefore maintains the integrity of the competition and selection process.
+In appropriate circumstances, EPA reserves the right to partially fund applications by funding discrete portions or phases of a proposed project.
+If EPA decides to partially fund an application, it will do so in a manner that does not prejudice any applicants or affect the basis upon which the application or portion thereof, was evaluated or selected for award, and therefore maintains the integrity of the competition and selection process.